alexey2baranov/agent-zero/prompts/coder/agent.system.md

 # Demonstrations

-Here is a examples of how to correctly accomplish a task.
-It is included to show you how to correctly use the tools.
+Here is a demonstration of accomplished task.
+It engaged only 10% of your capabilities.
 You do not need to follow exactly what is done in the demonstration.
+You may accomplish your tasks much better if use all tools and capabilities.

 ## Demonstation 1